 Benefits and Evidence

-The claims about benefits for people with respiratory issues like asthma probably come from the use of halotherapy, which has been shown to improve respiratory health in some cases.3
+The claims about benefits for people with respiratory issues, like asthma, probably come from the use of halotherapy, which has been shown to improve respiratory health in some cases.³

 However, the concentrations of salt used in halotherapy are much greater than those found in common salt lamps.
-And no studies have focused directly on salt lamps and respiratory health.
+And no studies have focused directly on Himalayan salt lamps and respiratory health.

 Other claims about removing impurities from the air are based on hygroscopy, which is a known process.
 But it’s unclear if common salt lamps are capable of removing significant amounts of contaminants like dust, pollen, smoke, and mold from the air.